Washington04/utm-airspace-generator/README.md

 - POIs and route generation
 - Basic strategic deconfliction workflows

-The goal is to provide a modular environment to explore how UTM services—implemented in accordance with industry consensus standards—enable safe, scalable, and transparent shared airspace operations.
+The goal is to provide a safe environment to explore how UTM services, implemented in accordance with industry consensus standards, enable safe, scalable, and transparent shared airspace operations.

-This project is not intended to be an FAA-operational USS, but rather a research and prototyping tool that mirrors the structure of modern UTM systems.
+This project is not intended to be an operational USS, but rather a research and learning tool that mirrors the structure of basic UTM systems.

 ---

 **Objectives**

-- Model realistic BVLOS delivery operations in dense urban airspace
+- Model BVLOS delivery operations in dense urban airspace
 - Implement the foundational elements of a UAS Service Supplier (USS) / Airspace Data Service Provider (ADSP)
 - Support simulation of strategic conflict detection, intent sharing, and inter-USS coordination
-- Provide a platform for experimenting with shared airspace concepts inspired by the US UTM Implementation
+- Provide a platform for evaluating shared airspace concepts inspired by the US UTM Implementation
-- Allow operators and developers to visualize routes, grids, and constraints directly within the workflow
+- Allow users to visualize routes, grids, and constraints directly within the workflow

 ---

 **Standards & Guidance Referenced**

-UTM Orchestrator is designed with reference to the FAA, ASTM, and international guidance that shapes modern UTM systems:
+UTM Orchestrator is designed with reference to the FAA, ASTM, and international guidance that shapes basic UTM systems:
 - ASTM F3548-21 – USS Interoperability
 - 14 CFR Part 108 – UAS Operating Rules (proposed)
 - 14 CFR Part 146 & AC 146-1 – Airspace Data Service Providers (proposed)
 - U-Space regulatory guidance (EU)
 - Shared Airspace / Strategic Coordination concepts from the US UTM Implementation

-This project aims for conceptual alignment—not strict certification compliance.

 ---